MooersLab/thewriterslaw/README.md

 - Writes without distractions (no YouTube videos, TV, radio, etc; playing classical music is okay).
 - Tracks the time spent and words written on a project.
 - Uses a writing log for each writing project.
+- Makes writing social when its mutually beneficial.
 - Reads and writes about writing at least once a week.
-- Makes writing social when its mutually beneficial.
+- Keeps up on junk Enlighs, wordy phrases, and cliches to avoid their use.
+- If a scientist, writes with precision, clarity, and conciseness.
+The order is in descending order of importance.
+- Respects the Oxford comma.
+The current fade to drop it leads to loss of precission and clarity for a tiny gain in concisenss.
+- Does not fear using the software tools like Grammarly, the languagetool, and the Hemingway.app to improve their writing.
+Knows enought about writing to accept only half of the suggestions.

 ## Premises